eduk8s-tests/lab-tkg-aws-installer/workshop/content/15-access-via-kubectl.md

 *         tkg-mgmt-aws-20201104001924-admin@tkg-mgmt-aws-20201104001924   tkg-mgmt-aws-20201104001924   tkg-mgmt-aws-20201104001924-admin
 ```

-This should match the details of the management cluster returned when you run ``tkg get management-cluster``.
+This should match the details of the management cluster returned when you ran ``tkg get management-cluster``.

-The context should be marked as the active context, so can run ``kubectl`` commands against it, such as to list the nodes in the cluster.
+The context should be marked as the active context, so you can run ``kubectl`` commands against it, such as to list the nodes in the cluster.

 ```execute-1
 kubectl get nodes